 Flush pull handles

-Flush handles are most commonly used on sliding doors and are fitted into the door itself to create a flush finish, allowing doors to slide into the cavity without any obstruction.
-They come in a range of styles and sizes, from small finger pulls, to rectangles, squares and circular designs.
+Installers often fit flush handles on sliding doors.
+They fit them into the door itself to create a flush finish.
+This is so that the doors can slide into the cavity without obstruction.
+They come in a range of styles and sizes, from small finger pulls to rectangles, squares and circular designs.

 Doorknobs